inet-framework/inet-tutorials/wireless/doc/step10.rst

 doubled compared to the previous step.
-This is because the flow of packets doesn't stop when host R1 gets out of communication range of host A. Although the AODV protocol adds some overhead, in this simulation it is not significant, the number of received packets still increases substantially.
+This is because the flow of packets doesn't stop when host R1 gets out of communication range of host A. Although the AODV protocol adds some overhead, in this simulation, it is not significant, the number of received packets still increases substantially.

 **Number of packets received by host B: 956**